JUSTIN TRUDEAU PM

 Does that make Prime Minister Justin Trudeau Canada’s “Oceans Prime Minister?”

 This could indeed be his legacy if he and his fellow ocean champion, Fisheries Minister Dominic LeBlanc, can maintain the momentum they’ve created on ocean protection, deliver on upholding the inherent jurisdiction of Indigenous nations and let divisive — and potentially catastrophic — pipeline and oil tanker projects die a natural death.
+Here are five things that Canada did right this year — and a few things for Trudeau to work on in 2018.

 1. Recouped leadership in ocean law